Petra

-Although the Nabataean kingdom became a client state of the Roman Empire in the first century BC, it was only in 106 AD that it lost its independence.
-Petra fell to the Romans, who annexed Nabataea and renamed it as Arabia Petraea.
+Petra flourished in the 1st century AD, when its Al-Khazneh structure, possibly the mausoleum of Nabataean king Aretas IV, was constructed, and its population peaked at an estimated 20,000 inhabitants.
+Nabataea fell to the Romans in 106 AD, who annexed and renamed it Arabia Petraea.
 Petra's importance declined as sea trade routes emerged, and after an earthquake in 363 destroyed many structures.
 In the Byzantine era, several Christian churches were built, but the city continued to decline and, by the early Islamic era, it was abandoned except for a handful of nomads.
 It remained unknown to the western world until 1812, when Swiss traveller Johann Ludwig Burckhardt rediscovered it.